ilight1542/WideVariant/readme_files/readme_snake_run.md

 IMPORTANT NOTE: The above summary represents what these data objects will look like once the output of the Snakemake step is harmonized with the expected inputs of the local analysis step.
 This has not been updated yet--see [Wishlist for snakemake pipeline upgrades](readme_snake_wishlist.md).
 The names of the objects are the same, but some of the types and dimensions are different.
 You can convert them into the right types/dimensions with a quick function at the beginning of the local analysis script.

-If you modified `Snakefile.py` to generate coverage matrices, you will get additional output files:
+If you modified `Snakefile` to generate coverage matrices, you will get additional output files:
 * `2-Case/candidate_mutation_table/group_{cladeID}_coverage_matrix_raw.pickle.gz`
 	* A coverage matrix with raw read coverage
 	* Dimensions: (number of samples) x (number of positions on genome)